places where magic may die

 of two ounce tins and dead men’s coats for heresy and esoteric eloquence,

 no lasting truths are learned to justify a man’s life long existence.

-Mike McNamara: Born in Northern Ireland but living in S. Wales, Mike McNamara has had a collection of poetry ‘Overhearing The Incoherent’ published by Grevatt and Grevatt in 1997.
+Mike McNamara was born in Northern Ireland but is lives in S. Wales.
+He has had a collection of poetry ‘Overhearing The Incoherent’ published by Grevatt and Grevatt in 1997.
 Mike is lead singer with Big Mac’s Wholly Soul Band.
-His poetry has been published in Envoi, Orbis, Tears in the Fence, New Welsh Review, The Dawntreader, etc. Mike also had a selection of poems published in The Pterodactyl’s Wing (Parthian, 2003
+His poetry has been published in Envoi, Orbis, Tears in the Fence, New Welsh Review, The Dawntreader, etc. Mike also had a selection of poems published in The Pterodactyl’s Wing (Parthian, 2003 > > > >

 I was going blind